Italy · tool

 Local etiquette

-- •Tipping is not obligatory, but rounding up the bill or leaving a few extra euros for excellent service is appreciated.
+- •Tipping is not obligatory; a service charge ('coperto') is often included, but rounding up the bill or leaving a few extra euros for exceptional service is appreciated.

-- •When visiting churches, ensure shoulders and knees are covered.
+- •When visiting churches or more formal restaurants, dress modestly – shoulders and knees should be covered.